Cynet 2020 IR Challenge Solutions

 The IR challenge consists of 25 challenges in increasing difficulty, created by top analysts and researchers and built to test and strain the skills of IR pros.
-While CTF challenges are common, there is no equivalent standard for benchmarking one’s ability to investigate a through a forensic mess and retrieve a conclusive and actionable result.
-In light of the continuous increase in attacks’ volume and sophistication and the derived demand for best of breed incident responders, we felt that initiating such a challenge could hardly come at a more appropriate timing and we hope that others will follow suit and launch similar challenges.
+While CTF challenges are common, there is no equivalent standard for benchmarking one’s ability to investigate through a forensic mess and retrieve a conclusive and actionable result.
+In light of the continuous increase in attacks’ volume and sophistication and the derived demand for best-of-breed incident responders, we felt that initiating such a challenge could hardly come at a more appropriate timing and we hope that others will follow suit and launch similar challenges.

 Over 2,500 participants!

 We’ve created a dedicated website to host the challenges and made available for anyone who wants to come and show what they’ve got.
 The response was amazing – within two weeks more than 2,500 participants enlisted and gave their best shot against the posted challenges.